chargebyte/chargebyte-docs/docs/source/hardware.rst

 .. figure:: _static/images/wiring_temp_sensors.svg
    :width: 1000pt

-   Figure: Wiring overview for the PT1000 Temperature Sensors
+   Wiring overview for the PT1000 Temperature Sensors

 This wiring diagram shows an overview of connecting the temperature sensors to the Charge Control Y: